 History by the Sea

 The Mani peninsula, on the central finger of the Peloponnese, is one of Greece’s most fascinating and dramatic regions.
 Yet it’s largely ignored by most visitors to the mainland.
 A place of myth and ancient refuge, with endless villages and monasteries hidden within their folds, it has secluded coves and beaches above which tower the Taygetos Mountains, snow-capped until April.
 Each spring and autumn we host a very limited number of private groups on 6-night holidays here.
-Except for a literary festival we are involved with in October, we are sold out for 2021.
-But please, take a look below to get a sense of the place, and if you would like to know more please get in touch.
+We are also involved in the Benaki Festival, a new literary festival based in and around Kardamyli.
+Please, take a look below to get a sense of the place, and if you would like to know more please get in touch.

 Our guests in the Mani experience a different kind of Slow Cyclist holiday.
 Instead of moving each night we spend three nights in two separate places, allowing you to unwind and soak up the sea, sights and sumptuous food and wine this remote part of the Peloponnese offers up in spades.
 Days are spent on electric bikes and on foot, seeking out secret coves, hidden valleys and ancient, abandoned villages.
 As ever, guests are accompanied by a team of three: two local guides and a host.